Year: 2021

 What can I expect at pickup?

-Within your assigned pickup window, you will arrive at the Farmstore (8255 Spooky Hollow Road) and be greeted by a Greenacres staff member.
+We will reach out closer to the holiday to coordinate your pickup time with you you.
+When it is your pickup time and you arrive at the Farmstore, you will be greeted by a Greenacres staff member.
 They will retrieve your turkey and any other pre-ordered items, and assist you with checkout.
 We accept cash and credit card.
 The Farmstore will also be open for in-person shopping, with our full selection of 100% grassfed beef, pastured pork, chicken, eggs, vegetables and flowers.
 Curbside-only pickup is available, just let a staff member know when you arrive.
 Please keep in mind this process may change, and we will let you know via email of any changes.

 I see feathers on my turkey, is this normal?